 Interning with private practice RDs was really helpful when it came to starting my own practice later!

-Ever since graduating, I have been working for myself full time, doing a combination of nutrition counseling, blogging, and freelance writing and nutrition corporate presentations (I contract with corporate wellness companies to do these).
+Ever since graduating, I have been working for myself full time.
+I do a combination of nutrition counseling, blogging, and freelance writing and nutrition corporate presentations.
+(I contract with corporate wellness companies to do these).

 After I studied for and took the RD exam in February 2013 (more details on how I studied: how to pass the RD exam), I started my own nutrition counseling private practice here in the Washington DC area (www.AnneTheRD.com).

 If you’re interested in started your own practice, please check out this post: How to Start a Nutrition Counseling Private Practice.

 I counsel clients using an approach called Intuitive Eating.
 We work together to improve their relationships with food in a way that has them eating food that makes them feel good, but still allows for indulgence, too.

 If you’re interested in learning more about intuitive eating, check out this book: Intuitive Eating: A Revolutionary Program That Works.

 I also taught the Basic Nutrition course to undergraduates at The George Washington University in DC in the spring of 2013.
 And, I’ve developed a Nutrition for Runners Program with a running coach and a 6 Week Virtual Intuitive and Mindful Eating Program with other RDs who specialize in intuitive eating.